Credit Score Analysis By Underwriters During Mortgage Process

 Below are the minimum credit score requirements for the individual loan programs:

-- HUD requires a 580 credit scores for 3.5% down payment
+HUD requires a 580 credit score for a 3.5% down payment:

 - Borrowers with under 580 and down to 500 FICO can qualify for FHA Loans but needs 10% down payment